 We have been able to help many people who were not making progress with their current treatment program and were unable to come to our clinic.
 We can help you make some informed choices and connect you with the right people in your area.

 New Patient Form

-At the Turner Concussion and Wellness Centre, we recommend our patients watch this video before their second appointment.
-Please click here to view the video.
+At the Turner Concussion and Wellness Centre, we also recommend our that our new patients watch this video before their second appointment.

 Treatment protocol for 1 week (3 days) or 2 weeks (6 days).

 We practice in the Barrie office on Tuesday and Wednesday and are now taking patients at our Ottawa location.
 It is recommended that you arrive in Barrie on the Monday night to be rested and ready for Tuesday morning.
 The initial consultation is done in the Barrie office on the Tuesday at 11:00 AM.
 This consists of reviewing the patient history forms, a consultation with Dr. T and an examination to see what has been missed and if we can help.
 For more information on our new Ottawa location, read more about Dr. Rory Turner and contact our office today.

 A detailed description of the findings is presented.
 If we can help, you will be informed after the examination and recommendations will be made.

 The usual protocol, if we can help, is 5 treatments a day for 3 to 6 days.
 The purpose of this schedule is to get as many adjustments as possible in the 3 to 6 days.
 We have found over the last 22 years that this intensity is what makes the difference.
 Major corrections can be achieved which usually translate into desirable results.